"Behold, how good and pleasant it is when brothers dwell in unity!" (Psalm 133:1, ESV)

 From October to May, men get together on the second Saturday morning of the month at 7:00am to have a little breakfast and get jazzed for their day.
 Each breakfast is accompanied by a short talk and a table discussion.
 These breakfasts can be a great way to find new friends or build community.
 Cost is $6.
 RSVP for the breakfast by emailing Carole Hughes.

-[POPS IS ON HIATUS UNTIL THE BEGINNING OF MARCH] Being a dad can be challenging.
+Being a dad can be challenging.
 Sometimes, all you need is some other guys to get you through.
 POPS is a gathering for dads with young kids, for guys as young as 49 and as younger as 20.
-We meet on the first and third Tuesday of every month at Cutter's Point (Olympic Drive location).
+We meet on the first and third Tuesday of every month at Main & Vine (on the balcony).
+We'll use books about fatherhood and parenting (beginning with Do Fathers Matter? by Paul Raeburn) as a jumping off place to talk about life as dads.
 Expect down time with other dads and relevant discussions, along with guidance from mentor dads.
 If you're interested, email Pastor Larry.

-- Click HERE to see the "Trip at a glance" information sheet from the February 12th interest meeting.
+- Click HERE to download the "Trip at a glance" information sheet from the February 12th interest meeting.

 - Click HERE to make a donation for your trip or for someone else.